Gobi Desert

 Yolin Am (Eagle Valley)

 Yolin Am is a narrow canyon within the Gobi Gurvan Saikhan National Park, unexpectedly green and shaded by high walls.
-A permanent ice field in the deepest section of the canyon can persist into late summer in cold years.
-Lammergeyers (bearded vultures) nest in the canyon walls and the bird density is high.
-The walk through the canyon from the trailhead is 4-6 kilometres and requires creek crossings in the sections where water is present.
+A permanent ice field in the deepest section can persist into late summer in cold years.
+Lammergeyers (bearded vultures) nest in the canyon walls.
+The walk from the trailhead is 4 to 6 kilometres and requires creek crossings in wetter sections.

-Tourist ger camps provide the standard accommodation in the Mongolian Gobi.
-These are collections of traditional felt gers (round nomadic tents with wood stoves and beds) with a central dining ger and basic toilet facilities.
-The quality varies from simple operations run by herder families to more structured camps with hot showers.
-Costs are typically included in tour packages.
-The sky above a ger camp in the Gobi on a clear night, with no light pollution for hundreds of kilometres, is one of the better arguments for the journey.
+Tourist ger camps provide the standard accommodation.
+These are collections of traditional felt gers with wood stoves and beds, a central dining ger, and basic toilet facilities.
+Quality varies from simple herder-family operations to more structured camps with hot showers.
+The sky above a ger camp in the Gobi on a clear night, with no light pollution for hundreds of kilometres in any direction, is one of the better arguments for making the journey at all.